wolfworldwidedigital/mattermost/server/cmd/mmctl/docs/mmctl_plugin_add.rst

 ~~~~~~~~

-Add plugins to your Mattermost server.
+Add plugins to your Cusmato server.

 ::